 Key funding to launch the new veterans housing comes from a $4 million California state budget allocation; a $3 million grant from the California Veterans Housing and Homelessness Prevention Program; a $2 million commitment from the County of Marin, and $2.2 million from Marin Community Foundation.
 The project also received a federal budget allocation of $750,000 and a $400,000 grant from The Home Depot Foundation, with support for pre-development costs from the City of Novato and Tamalpais Pacific.

-We’d love to tell you more about the Hamilton HUD Parcel project and how this new housing will offer the foundation that Marin’s unhoused veterans need to rebuild their futures.
+We’d love to tell you more about the visionary scope of the project and how the veterans housing will provide the support for people to transform their futures.
 For more information about the Hamilton HUD Parcel project or to learn about funding opportunities, please email us or call 415-382-3363 x216.